 The Illinois Digital Heritage Hub celebrates December by highlighting items that symbolize three of the month’s holidays as well as the winter solstice.
 Best wishes to everyone this holiday season.

 “Happy Kwanzaa” is shared with permission from the University of Illinois Urbana-Champaign Library.
-See all items contributed by the UIUC Library to the DPLA.
+See all items contributed by the UIUC Library to the IDHH.
 The item is from a collection of materials created by artist and teacher Amos Paul Kennedy, Jr. that speak to issues of equality, freedom, race, and African American and Pan-African history and culture.

 “Chanukah” is shared with permission from the Illinois State University Milner Library.
-See all of Illinois State University’s items in the DPLA.
+See all of Illinois State University’s items in the IDHH.
 Browse all items in the International Collection of Child Art, of which Chanukah is an item.

 “Christmas Lights on the Tower” is provided with permission from the Bess Bower Museum of Lake County.
 See all their items in the DPLA.
 The item is from the Fort Sheridan collection, which documents the history of a former U.S. Army post in Lake County north of Chicago.